- The Definitive List of RV Must-Haves for 2024 (From a Full-Time RVer) - November 20, 2023

-The 50-foot length has worked well for us.
+The AmazonBasics Coaxial TV Antenna Cable – 50-foot length has worked well for us.
 It’s overkill sometimes, but other times the added length has been necessary.

-This is going to sound crazy, but this machine has completely transformed how my husband thinks about our cats.
+This will sound crazy, but this machine has completely transformed how my husband thinks about our cats.
 Barrett loves our cats so much more now that he never has to worry about scooping up their poop ever again.

-There are many other litter cleaning machines out there, and we’ve pretty much tried them all.
-A few before RV life and then a few during RV life.
-We’ve come to the conclusion that the only one that actually makes life better is the Litter Robot!
+There are many other litter-cleaning machines out there, and we’ve pretty much tried them all —a few before RV life and then a few during.
+We’ve concluded that the only one that actually makes life better is the Litter Robot!
 It’s the best!
 It does everything.
 All we have to do is empty the bottom when it’s full and refill the litter when the level is getting low.

 Think I left anything out from the top 12 gadgets you need after purchasing your first RV?
 Leave a comment below.
 I’d love to hear about the RV gadgets you can’t live without.